 If you want something smaller, read our review of the LG 34WK95U-W. At 34 inches diagonally, it offers a 5,120 x 2,160 resolution, HDR, and Thunderbolt 3 connectivity.

-While other large screens make do by stretching the picture out as far as possible, this Alienware model has a unique idea: make a 55-inch computer monitor that’s about the size of modern HDTV but designed to be a monitor with 4K resolution, extra-low input latency, a 0.5ms response time, and a 120Hz refresh rate.
+While other large screens make do by stretching the picture out as far as possible, this Alienware model has a unique idea.
+They brought computer gaming graphics to a screen the size of an HDTV with all the same specs you would expect in a computer monitor, including 4K resolution, extra-low input latency, a 0.5ms response time, and a 120Hz refresh rate.

-Naturally, the screen comes with a remote control that facilitates easy operation, no matter what you’re using it for.
-Sit back and enjoy a movie night with the family or the crisp picture and excellent frame-by-frame visibility while gaming; this screen does it all.
+This screen acts like a standard television in that it comes with a remote control to execute searches or make changes from wherever you are in the room.
+Sit back and enjoy a movie night with the family or the crisp picture and excellent frame-by-frame visibility while gaming.
+This screen does it all.